batis1988/NLP_fundamentals/README.md

 ## Essential tools and techniques from scratch

 ### 1. Text preprocessing and corpus preparation to faetures extraction
 First of all, it’s required to know how to preprocess raw text data and extract features.
+You can face the total mess while scraping or assembling data.
 Thats why the NLP basics is essential for any DS/DA.
 1. How to make raw data be ready for analysis?
     1. Put it onto a list or collection of a single sentences.
     2. Cleansing with `stopwords` and specific characters (and even numerical data) replacement.